Mass Renormalization in Lattice Simulations of False Vacuum Decay: Stochastic Lattice Simulations

 We work within the semiclassical stochastic lattice framework, which we now briefly review (see Ref.~\cite{Braden:2018tky} for further details).
 The key assumption is to model quantum effects by sampling field and momentum configurations of the quantum vacuum.
 Generating samples of the fully self-consistent interacting vacuum is a highly nontrivial undertaking.
 Therefore, we approximate the vacuum state as Gaussian and initialize

 where $\hat{\alpha}_n$ and $\hat{\beta}_n$ are independent complex Gaussian random deviates satisfying $\aveE{\abs{\alpha_n}^2} = 1 = \aveE{\abs{\beta_n}^2}$, $\alpha_{-n}=\alpha_n^*$, $\beta_{-n}=\beta_n^*$, and $\aveE{\cdot}$ denotes an ensemble average. $V$ is the simulation volume and $\omega_n$ is the oscillation frequency of the $n$th mode.
 Provided the fluctuations primarily probe the quadratic region of the local potential minimum, we expect this to be a good approximation to the true vacuum state.
-Since we work on a discrete lattice of finite size, we have truncated the spectrum above some wavenumber $\kCut \equiv \frac{2\pi}{L}\nCut$ below the Nyquist mode.
+Since we work on a discrete lattice of finite size, we have truncated the spectrum above some wavenumber $\kCut \equiv \frac{2\pi}{L}\nCut$ below the Nyquist wavenumber $k_{\rm Nyq} = \frac{\pi}{dx}$ where $dx$ is the grid spacing.
 For the results presented here, we used convergence testing to verify that $\kCut$ was sufficiently large to capture all relevant dynamical evolution of the fluctuations.
+In particular, for our choice of lattice and model parameters this demonstrates that there is minimal transfer of power between the ``short-wavelength'' modes with $k>\kCut$ and ``long-wavelength'' modes with $k<\kCut$.
 Note that since our lattice has a finite volume, initializing modes directly in Fourier space does not exactly reproduce the real space two-point correlation function.
-In the case of interest here, there is minimal power in the short wavelength modes of the system, and we confirmed the finite box size has a negligible effect on our results.\footnote{To empirically check this, we compared our results using lattices of different spatial extents but fixed spatial resolution.}
+Therefore, we also confirmed the finite box size has a negligible effect on our results, which is expected since the mass of the field cuts off the infrared fluctuation power per $\ln k$ bin.\footnote{To empirically check this, we compared our results using lattices of different spatial extents but fixed spatial resolution.}

 We then propagate these initial conditions forward in time using the classical equations of motion

 As in our previous work~\cite{Braden:2018tky}, we use a 10th order Gauss-Legendre integrator for time-evolution, and a Fourier collocation discretization of space (see the appendices of Ref.~\cite{Bond:2015zfa} for more details).
 Expectation values of quantum operators are approximated by a classical ensemble average over realizations of the initial fluctuations.